fmalina/revisions-blocl/activism/nhsforsale.md

-Increasingly they hide inconvenient facts behind ‘commercial confidentiality’ or they have just stopped gathering data all together so that they can claim with justification that they don’t have the facts.
+Increasingly they hide inconvenient facts behind ‘commercial confidentiality’ or they have just stopped gathering data all together so that they can claim with justification that they don't have the facts.

 When the Labour government left power in 2010 patient satisfaction levels were the highest since surveys began.